Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 G.T.’s Kombucha

 And since ginger positively affected my stomach, I had no other options.
-After scanning the shelf for other Kombucha choices, I stumbled upon another brand: G.T.’s Organic Raw Kombucha Gingerade, also at $3.50.
+After scanning the shelf for other choices, I stumbled upon another brand: G.T.’s Organic Raw Kombucha Gingerade, also at $3.50.

 “Yes,” I thought to myself.
 So I bought a bottle of G.T.’s Gingerade, paid for it, and left Safeway to try it out.
 I opened it up and took a sip, and it tasted somewhat similar to a very light wine cooler but not nearly as strong or bitter.